rwilson504/PCFControls/Calendar/README.md

 - **Work Week Days** Select the days you would like to show on the work week.
 For example enter 2,4,6 to only show Monday, Wednesday, and Friday.
 If left blank it will display Monday-Friday.
 (1=Sunday, 2=Monday, 3=Tuesday, 4=Wednesday, 5=Thursday, 6=Friday, 7=Saturday)
 - **Get All Resources** Determines if all resources will be returned even those that don't have any events on the calendar.
 Possible values are true or false.
 - **Today Background Color** Sets the background color for the time slots that cover todays date.
-- **Default Claendar View** Set the default calendar view.
+- **Default Calendar View** Set the default calendar view.
 Possible values are "month", "week", "work_week", "day", "agenda"
 - **Calendar Date** (Do Not Use In Model, for Canvas Only)
 - **Calendar Language** Allows you to set the default language/culture for the calendar.
-If you leave this blank it will default to the users current language in Dynamics if it's available or you can specifiy a lanuage if you always want the calendar to show up in that language.
+If you leave this blank it will default to the users current language in Dynamics if it's available or you can specify a language if you always want the calendar to show up in that language.

 ## Using In Sub-Grid
 If using this control in a Sub-Grid you will need to add it to the form using the Classic Editor.